 Speaking of cameras: Unlike the Plus model, the standard Galaxy S9 does not have a dual camera.
 The resolution is the same compared to the Galaxy S8, but with the new image sensor and the variable aperture, which alternates between f/2.4 and f/1.5, the low light performance is supposed to improve.
 The Galaxy S9 records 4K videos at 60 fps, the S8 only at 30 fps.

 Super slow motion also enters the Galaxy family with the S9, but only with 720p.
-Especially for video enthusiasts, there are some exciting new features in the Galaxy S9, but the S8's camera is likely to be one of the best in a smartphone in 2018.
+Especially for video enthusiasts, there are some exciting new features in the Galaxy S9, but the S8's camera still keeps up.

-Looking at the key specifications, it quickly becomes clear that there won't be many differences between the two Galaxy smartphones in terms of performance.
-The Snapdragon 845 is at least on paper only slightly faster than the 8895 from last year, leaving Samsung with 4GB of memory.
+Looking at the key specifications, it quickly becomes clear that there aren't many differences between the two Galaxy smartphones in terms of performance.
+The Snapdragon 845 is, at least on paper, only slightly faster than the 835 from the year before, leaving both Samsung phones with 4GB of RAM.

 Samsung Galaxy S9 vs. Galaxy S8: Technical comparison